After being a Netflix member for 21 years, I finally terminated the service in August 2019. Did I miss it? The answer is 10% YES and 90% NO.

 Besides, what MP3 or high-resolution audio player today uses an AA battery as its power source?

 Notes: You can download the English version of RIOsitude (v 3.12) as well as the USB drivers for Diamond RIO 500 MP3 player as a zipped package here.
-Note these would work only under Windows 98, ME & Windows 2000.
+Please note that these would work only under Windows 98, ME & Windows 2000.

 Today, I received my Amazon Fire TV Cube right at my doorsteps and was able to set it up in about half an hour including the installation of all my apps — mostly to watch TV shows and movies all over the web.